Buried Pipeline Modeling in PASS/START-PROF

 11 References

 1. Aynbinder A., Kamerstein A. Analysis of the transmission pipelines for strength and stability.
-Moscow "Nedra" .1982
+Moscow "Nedra".
+1982

-2. Skomorovsky Ya.Z., Ainbinder AB, longitudinal movement of buried pipelines taking into account physical nonlinearity soil shear resistance.
+2. Skomorovsky Ya.Z., Ainbinder A.B.
+Longitudinal movement of buried pipelines taking into account physical nonlinearity soil shear resistance.
 Pipeline strength questions, Moscow 1975

 3. Arbeitsblatt FW 401: Verlegung und static von KMR für Fernwärmenetze Arbeitsgemeinschaft Fernwärme- AGFW-e, V.- bei der Vereinigung Deutscher Elektrizitätswerke, 1992

 5. SNiP 2.02.04–88.
 Foundations located on permafrost.
-Gosstroy USSR. Мoscow, 1991
+Gosstroy USSR.
+Moscow, 1991